lasp/xmera/src/fswAlgorithms/imageProcessing/opticalFlow/opticalFlow.rst

 Module Description
 -------------------------------

-The logic of the module flows as such: as UpdateState is called and messages are processed, it checks for when a newImage is processed.
+The logic of the module flows as such: as updateState is called and messages are processed, it checks for when a newImage is processed.
 If no image was processed prior, it finds features in the image, and stores this data as the old image.
 When a second image comes through the module, it is now the new image of a pair.
 A bool is raised that